ValeroJM/Simon_Says-Game/README.md

 - Start by completing the required HTML elements and then proceed to work on the javascript functions.
 CSS changes can be made last.
 Follow the order of the user stories.
 - If you get stuck, take a careful look at the resources that we provide.
 If you are still stuck, ask a friend or a mentor for help.
 - Read the user stories and tests carefully.

+# Final Comments
+This experience was very valuable for me where I could put into practice all I have learned.

+- All the Jest tests successfully pass
+- All the different commits can be found in this link: [Commits Repo](https://github.com/ValeroJM/js-dev-final-capstone-starter-simon-says)